Hiking Chernobyl Memorial Forest at Ocklawaha Prairie Restoration Area

 Add Distance to Your Hike

 If you follow my map and go off-trail at the way point, you’ll first see a wide grassy area reminiscent of a golf course.
-Taking this spur adds get an extra mile of there-and-back hiking or riding.
-And you will find plenty of lovely flora and fauna.
-Some I noticed include yellow Carolina jasmine, blackberry brush, turkey oak, and loblolly bay plus ample birding opportunities.
-And you’ll even spot a surprising abundance of prickly pear cactus!
+Taking this spur adds an extra mile of there-and-back hiking or riding.
+Plus, this spur is very lush, and you will find plenty of lovely flora not seen on most of the trail.
+I found yellow Carolina jasmine, blackberry brush, turkey oak, and loblolly bay.
+The ample birding opportunities are also great here.

-The trail is a mix of bare, packed earth and short grass.
+The main trail loop consists of both bare, packed earth and short grass.
 Some short portions, however, have sweet sand.
 These may prove prohibitive to off-road biking unless you are up for a challenge.
+What makes the loop a favorite of mine is the abundance of healthy prickly pear growing in the partial shade.

 Trail Images Below